gamesbook/pyprototypr/docs/source/examples/abstract.rst

 `↑ <table-of-contents_>`_

 There are many games that are played on "hexagonal" board i.e. a board that is hexagonal in outline and is composed of many hexagons.

-The number of hexagons on a side is used to identify the board size, for example; *hexhex5* is a board with 5 smaller hexagons along each side.
+The number of hexagons on the side of such a board is used to identify the board size, for example; *hexhex5* is a board with 5 smaller hexagons along each side.

 =========== ==================================================================
 Title       *Plain HexHex Board*